What is Special Education?

 - The Preliminary Education Specialist Credential Programs emphasize beginning child and family-focused competencies for the educator of children with special needs.

-- The Clear Education Specialist Credential Programs address more advanced child, school and community-focused competencies for the educator of children with special needs.
+- The Teacher Induction Education Specialist Credential Programs address more advanced child, school and community-focused competencies for the educator of children with special needs.

 - The Master's Degree Program builds upon the competencies developed in the Special Education Credential Programs, preparing students for positions of leadership, advocacy and scholarship in schools, the community, and within the overall profession of Special Education.